 What makes a water-based intumescent different to solvent-based products?

-Intumescent coatings can either be water-based or solvent-based.
+As detailed above, intumescent coatings can either be water-based or solvent-based.
 Each type works differently, so you need to know which one is the best option for your specific needs.

 Water-based intumescent coatings are generally a safe, more eco-friendly, and less-chemically smelling option.
 Though it does still contain some solvents, the amount is minimal or in low concentrations.
 Since it doesn’t smell as strongly as solvent-based coating, it’s advantages when applied in close quarters, or in close proximity to other trades during construction cannot be understated.
 When it evaporates, the release of volatile organic compounds (VOCs) is minimal, a big plus and an evaluative criteria that more and more builders are taking note of.
 Using a water-based coat also decreases the fire risks of having too many potentially flammable materials in one area.